mlefree/whozwho-client/README.md

 - `postAdvice(type: AdviceType)`: Create a new advice
 - `mentionThatAdviceIsOnGoing(advice: Advice)`: Update advice status
 - `isPrincipal()`: Check if current instance is principal
+- `getPrincipalAddress(category: string)`: Get the address of the principal actor for a specific category
+- `getAllAddresses(category: string)`: Get addresses of all actors in a specific category

 ### `Advice`